pcotret/isbn2markdown/README.md

 # Prerequisites
 Tested on an Ubuntu machine
-1. `sudo apt-get install python-pip`
+1. `sudo apt-get install python3-pip`
-2. `sudo pip install isbntools`
+2. `sudo pip3 install isbnlib`

 # Tutorials
 ## Importing from a list